Biggest Upsets in Boxing History

 3. Jimmy Braddock won in 15 rounds over Max Baer: Braddock had over 20 losses on his record when he was given a shot at the Heavyweight Title.
 Braddock gave the undertrained Baer a boxing lesson, landing jabs and combinations at will.
 Braddock won at least ten rounds and shocked the world and took the belt.
 It was such a shocking loss because Braddock has lost many times to lesser boxers than Baer.
 Max Baer was known for having crushing power but he rarely landed more than one punch at a time.

 4. George Foreman K.O.
 10 Michael Moorer: Foreman lost his previous match and at 45 was looking old but Moorer on the other hand was the unbeaten Heavyweight champ, who just beat Evander Holyfield.
 Foreman lost 9 rounds and looked horrible but in the 10th Big George dropped Moorer for the count with a huge right hand.
 Foreman then dropped to his knees in a corner of the ring and prayed.
 It was already an upset but the fact that Foreman was losing every round before the ending made it all the more special.
+Never count out a pure puncher which is what Big George is.

 5. Glen Johnson K.O.
 9 Roy Jones: Jones was a ten year pound for pound boxer who was supposed to beat Johnson in a tune up fight.
 Wrong.
 Glen pounded on Roy Jones for 8 rounds and then knocked him out cold for several minutes with a right hand to the temple in the 9th round.
 Johnson won the upset of the year award.
 Jones only fired off shots here and there and Glen Johnson put everything he had into punches to the body and head.